klenin/cats-judge/README.md

-# Automated judging system for programming contests.
+# Automated judging system for programming contests
 [![Build Status](https://travis-ci.org/klenin/cats-judge.svg?branch=master)](https://travis-ci.org/klenin/cats-judge)

 `cats-judge` can be used either as a component of [CATS](https://github.com/klenin/cats-main) contest control system or